openNDS/openNDS/docs/source/config.rst

 Default: ``120``

-This is the time in minutes after which an idle client is disconnected ie the client has not used the network access for this period
+This is the time in minutes after which an idle client is disconnected; i.e. the client has not used the network access for this period.

 Example: